rohan-iwnl22/BizNiche/README.md

 !!
 Important While Settiing Up PG DB locally or in cloud !!

-1. sometimes the could connection string will connect at the first try if it did so ignore the following steps
+1. Sometimes the could connection string will connect at the first try if it did so ignore the following steps

-### YOUR POSTGRES CONNECTION STRING LOOKS LIKE:
+###YOUR POSTGRES CONNECTION STRING LOOKS LIKE:

 ## postgresql://[username]:[password]@[host]:[server]/[database]